import-js/eslint-import-resolver-typescript/.changeset/stupid-paths-rest.md

 "eslint-import-resolver-typescript": patch
 ---

-don't resolve not implemented bun modules
+don't resolve not implemented node modules in bun